Botanical Macro Photography

 Camera Types.
 There are several camera types in common use today:

 ILCs produce better results than point-and-shoots, but require more practice and more expensive gizmos.
 This article is about ILCs.
-They come in two flavors: those with “full frame” sensors (same size as traditional 35 mm film) and those with smaller sensors about 2/3rds as large.
+Although I have Nikon gear, I have tried to ensure that this article applies to all ILCs.
+ILCs come in two flavors: those with “full frame” sensors (same size as traditional 35 mm film) and those with smaller sensors about 2/3rds as large.
 Both have unique advantages and both produce great results.
 The smaller sensor gives you about a 50% increase in magnification and deeper depth of field.
 The larger sensor provides more resolution.
-I usually use a macro lens, a 60 or 100 mm, for close-ups.
+I usually use a macro lens, a 60 or 105 mm, for close-ups.
 If I am close to the subject, I use flash to isolate the foreground subject, to freeze motion, to eliminate white balance problems for more accurate colors, and to bring out surface texture.
 Flash also avoids the need for a tripod.

-But the results are less than perfect.
+But the results aren’t always perfect.
 Frequently the plant shows a bit of motion blur.
 Flash is supposed to freeze motion, so where does the blur come from?
 Turns out it is a result of how shutters work.

 Thus the camera must be set to an exposure time that is long enough for both curtains to be entirely open at the time the flash fires.
 This is somewhere between 1/60th of a second and an absolute minimum of 1/320th of a second, depending upon the camera.
 We’ll call this the minimum flash shutter time, or just the minimum.
 In a dark room, a minimum exposure doesn’t let in much of the natural light because there isn’t much around.
 But in a sunlit setting that’s a very long time.
 Using a flash in daylight produces two images in one: a minimum exposure made in natural light, plus a ≈1/10,000th second exposure from the flash.
 This can be a good thing if the subject is still, because the flash fills in the heavy shadows in a sunlit scene.
 But if the subject is in motion, this is bad.
 The minimum is enough time for the flowers to sway in the wind, so the photo shows motion blur, like this.